 What is an MDL?

 An MDL (multidistrict litigation) is a consolidation of similar cases.
 Unlike a class action, each of the lawsuits in an MDL is individually filed.
 They are sent from their home federal court to one central federal court, where a judge will oversee pretrial proceedings like discovery and initial motions.
 In many cases, the parties will agree to have some test trials (called bellwether trials) in the central court.
 Those trials often form the basis for settlement.
-Cases that do not settle will be sent back to their home courts for eventual trial.
-For more about the MDL process, click here.
+Cases that do not settle will be sent back to their home courts for eventual trial. target=”_blank”>click here.

 If you or a loved one used Mirena and had any complications, including unintended pregnancy, uterine punctures, inflammation, surgical removal, Pelvic Inflammatory Disease (PID), abdominal pain or cancer, contact our product liability lawyers at 1.800.553.8082, or fill out our online contact form.